manooweb/gutenberg-legacy-widget-test/README.md

 ## How to test

 - Add 2 new `Legacy Gutenberg Test Widget` in a empty widget area to make sure the jQuery script targets correctly each legacy widget.
-See that the behaviours excepted described above doesn't work.
+See that the behaviours expected described above doesn't work.
 - Save the widget screen
 - Try again to check or uncheck the checkbox fields and see that they don't work as expected.
 - Refresh the widget screen